KAR-NG/Food-Poison-Survey-Analysis-using-Multiple-Correspondence-Analysis/poison.md

 The biplot is graphed by combining both variable and individual plots.

-I have remove most of the characterization done in the variable and individual plots otherwise the biplot might be too completed to understand and may cause confusion.
+I have removed most of the characterization in the biplot done in the variable and individual plots otherwise the biplot might be too complicated to understand and may cause confusion.
 One should understands the variable plot first, followed by individual plots (observations / rows plots), then lastly the biplot.
 Well, there is no absolute rule that one should follow this sequence but it maybe a good order.

+From the biplot, I can see that the yellow ellipse formed by well represented individuals represents “Sick” respondents, majority of them are likely to experience vomit, fever, diarrhea and abdominals, and the food that most likely causing the food poisoning might be mayonnaise because it is better represented by the factor map (higher cos2) and have a considerable level of contribution statistics (higher contrib).

-## 6 Conclusion
+## 6 CONCLUSION

-In conclusion, for sick persons (yellow points), the most likely symptoms are vomit, fever, and diarrhea.
-The most possible food caused the food poisoning is very likely Mayo, supported by contribution statistics and cosine squared (cos2).
+In conclusion, for sick respondents (yellow points), the most likely symptoms are vomit, fever, diarrhea, and abdominals.
+The most possible food caused the food poisoning is very likely mayonnaise, supported by contribution statistics and cosine squared (cos2).

 ## 7 REFERENCE